rixx/cutebit-content/content/conferences/djangoconeu17-08.md

 ## General

 Things have changed since 2003.
-The scopes and lifecycles have changed, new paradigms have appeared, especially with respect to the request/response cycle.
+The scopes and life cycles have changed, new paradigms have appeared, especially with respect to the request/response cycle.

 Moving from template rendering to single page applications is maybe the way to go, providing just a REST API via Django, handling also identity management Django-side.

-The toolchain here includes primarily `restframework`, and `JWT` as auth tokens.
-Authentication and permission is compltely handled by `djangorestframework-jwt` and decorators/permission classes.
+The tool chain here includes primarily `restframework`, and `JWT` as auth tokens.
+Authentication and permission is completely handled by `djangorestframework-jwt` and decorators/permission classes.

 ## JSON Web Tokens (JWT)